 Somehow it took me six months to realise that there is a new musical in town that is suitable for all ages.
 Mud – Our Story of Kuala Lumpur is a large production that is meant to draw visitors and locals alike and will run for three years in the old Panggung Bandaraya in the corner of Merdeka Square.

-Taking advantage of the holiday traffic and the great offer (all tickets 20 RM) we set out to an afternoon of music and colour.
+Taking advantage of the holiday traffic (rather the lack of it!) and a great offer (all tickets 20 RM) we set out to an afternoon of music and colour.

 Mud is a story of three friends in the spirit of 1Malaysia: Mamat, Meng and Muthiah.
 The story is set in the 1880s, the time of the mining boom that attracted hopeful people from all over the region to this muddy estuary of two rivers.